 快乐十分胆拖复式表 www.rhbjcf.com.cn The Old City district in Bangkok is home to a glittering array of temples, palaces and ancient architecture, representing the cultural and historical centre of the city.
 For anyone interested in the history and origins of this bustling city, a visit to the wide, tree-lined avenues of the Old City is a must.

-This district is dominated by the most famous structure in all of Thailand – the unforgettable Grand Palace – and scattered around it is a bountiful collection of ancient structures that will impress even long time visitors to the city.
-Museums and art galleries are also prominent in the Old City with several of the best making our Top 10 list, while the many market places, themselves many generations old, are a fascinating glimpse into the past whether you are interested in purchasing or not.
-Here are our 10 not-to-be-missed attractions in Bangkok Old City:
+This district is dominated by the famous Grand Palace.
+Scattered around it is a bountiful collection of ancient structures that will impress even long-time visitors to the city.
+Museums and art galleries are also prominent here, while the many old marketplaces are a fascinating glimpse into the past whether you’re interested in shopping or not.
+Here are our not-to-be-missed attractions in Bangkok Old City.

 - Damnoen Saduak Floating Market Tour

 - Vertigo & Moon Bar Rooftop Dining

 - Ayutthaya Ancient Capital Tour with River Cruise

 - Bridge on the River Kwai & Historic Railway Tour